UCL/simstock/docs/source/simstockqgis.rst

 .. admonition:: Saving your changes \ \

    **When you have finished making changes, select the pencil icon again to turn off editing mode.
 QGIS will ask if you would like to save these changes.** If yes is selected, the changes will be saved to the `Simstock-Database.gpkg` file within your cwd.

+   You can backup this file to allow you to reload the setup at a future date.
+To reload an old database, simply set your cwd to the folder which contains the `Simstock-Database.gpkg` file.

 .. warning:: \ \